Tactics car salespeople hope you don’t know

 You know what you want and have hammered out a price.
-Then, the salesman says that if you don’t buy the car today, you’ll miss the big sale or someone else is coming in to look at the car.
+Then the salesperson says that if you don’t buy the car today, you’ll miss the big sale, or someone else will come to look at the car.
 That’s a sales tactic known as “the impending event.”

 4. The ‘porcupine close’

 With this strategy, the seller “sticks” the potential buyer with a question.
 It could be, “If I could get you this monthly payment, would that be what it takes to get you to buy this car today?”
-Or, “If I can get this in midnight blue, would you be willing to buy this today?”
+Or “If I can get this in midnight blue, would you be willing to buy this today?”

 5. The ‘Ben Franklin close’

-6. The ‘alternate choice close’
+6. The ‘alternative choice close’

 7. The trip to the back office

-The finance manager is one of the most skilled people at the dealership, says Bartlett.
-“He’ll have you pile on a bunch of extras that you don’t need.
+The finance manager is one of the most skilled people at the dealership, Bartlett says.
+They will recommend that you pile on a bundle of extras that you don’t need.
 Because you’re spending a lot of money on the car, you may be encouraged to buy interior stain protection, anti-theft devices, rustproofing and an extended warranty.

 “If you’ve been strategic throughout the car buying process, don’t blow it with this final stage,” Bartlett says.
 You’ll want to be clear about what you want — presumably not tacked-on, profit-driving extras — and finalize that package.